 2016 saw an interesting shift in the relationship between humans and their mobiles.
 They were doing all their searches and some big transactions on their handheld gadget.
 This phenomenon will have a huge impact on the retail world.
 Changes are driven by rapidly evolving consumers’ shopping behaviors and fast-paced technological advancements will give birth to some new habits and psychological behavior and it will change the narrative by which retails and even early movers in online e-commerce lured their customers.

-Let’s take a look at some emerging key stats you may have missed, that simply confirm the mobile future of online shopping.
+Let’s take a look at some emerging key stats you may have missed, that simply confirms the mobile future of online shopping.

 1. Over 64% of U.S. consumers today own a smartphone according to Pew Research and 80% of smartphone owners now use mobile to shop online.